HagenC/Neonatal-HSV-Proteomics/README.md

 ### **7. ANOVA Testing and Posthoc Test**
    * Conducts ANOVA to assess the association between protein expression (NPX) and severity categories.
-   * Significant results undergo a posthoc test for further insights.
+   * Significant results undergo a posthoc test.

 ### **8. Permutation Testing**
    * Computationally intensive section that runs permutation tests on ANOVA results to ensure robustness.